LorenzDuremdes/Second-Brain/psychological trauma.md

 	1. [[brain]] activation remains for a much longer [[time]] after the original experience of the trauma.
 We were witnessing a [[brain]] region rekindled as if the trauma were actually occurring.

 # [[psychiatry]]
+## treatment
+1. how do doctors shape how their patients communicate their distress?^[The Body Keeps the Score: Brain, Mind, and Body in the Healing of Trauma, p.
+223]
+	1. whatever the patient thinks draws attention to himself e.g. when a patient complains about terrifying nightmares and his doctor orders a chest X-ray, the patient realizes that he’ll get better care if he focuses on his physical problem

 ## [[antidepressant]]
 1. antidepressants → patients with ↮ without histories of abuse or neglect
 	1. research has shown that depressed patients without prior histories of abuse or neglect tend to respond much better to antidepressants than patients with those backgrounds^[The Body Keeps the Score: [[Brain]], [[Mind]], and Body in the Healing of Trauma, p.
 177]^[C. B. Nemeroff, et al., “Differential Responses to [[Psychotherapy]] Versus [[Pharmacotherapy]] in Patients with Chronic Forms of Major [[Depression]] and Childhood Trauma,” Proceedings of the National Academy of Sciences of the United States of America 100, no. 24 (2003): 14293–96.
 See also C. Heim, P. M. Plotsky, and C. B. Nemeroff, “Importance of Studying the Contributions of Early Adverse Experience to Neurobiological Findings in [[Depression]],” Neuropsychopharmacology 29, no. 4 (2004): 641–48.]